 Planned island mode.
 In response to threats to the power grid, the controller can either start generators and switch to island mode or prepare to start the generators and quickly enter island mode if the bulk power grid is interrupted.

-OP Credit: Communication Network and Information Processing
+OP Credit: Communications Network and Information Processing

 Applicability: